-- Do not attempt to self-administer the Plegridy pen until your doctor, nurse, or other health care professional has taught you how to use it.
-Do not remove the cap of the Plegridy pen until you are ready to inject.
-If you do accidentally remove the cap, do not put it back on as this may cause the pen to lock.
+- Do not attempt to self-administer the Plegridy pen or syringe until your doctor, nurse, or other health care professional has taught you how to use it, and you have discussed the pros and cons of SC versus IM administration.
+There are different instructions for administering the syringe subcutaneously or intramuscularly.
+Do not remove the cap of the Plegridy pen or syringe until you are ready to inject it.
+If you do accidentally remove the cap of the pen, do not put it back on as this may cause the pen to lock.

-- Wash your hands with soap and water.
+- For SC use, the Plegridy pen may be easier to use.
+Wash your hands with soap and water.
 Check the injection status on your Plegridy pen.
 You should see green stripes in the injection status window.
 Also, check the expiry date located on the side of the pen.

 - Check how the injection fluid looks through the viewing window.
 It should be clear and colorless.
 Do not use it if it is cloudy or has particles floating in it.
 Air bubbles are normal and will not affect your dose.

-- Choose an injection site, such as your stomach, thigh, or the back of your arm (if somebody else is administering it for you), and wipe it with an alcohol wipe.
+- Choose an injection site, such as your stomach, thigh, or the back of your arm (for SC administration), and wipe it with an alcohol wipe.
 Let it dry.
 Pull the Plegridy pen cap straight off.
-You will not see the needle as it is hidden.
-Place the pen on your chosen injection site at a 90° angle (straight up and down).
+You will not see the pen needle as it is hidden.
+Place the pen or the tip of the needle on your chosen injection site at a 90° angle (straight up and down).
 Firmly press and hold down the Plegridy pen.
 This will insert the needle and start the injection.
 You will hear a clicking sound.
 Hold the pen down firmly until the clicking sound stops and you see a green checkmark (tick) status where the green stripes used to be.
 After the clicking has stopped, remove your pen from the injection site.
 You should see a yellow plunger in the medicine viewing window.
 If there is blood at the injection site, hold gauze over the site to stop the bleeding and wipe away the blood.

 - Dispose of the used Plegridy pen in an approved sharps disposal container.
 Each Plegridy pen is administered just one time only.
 Never share your Plegridy pen with others.

-- Plegridy is administered just under the skin (subcutaneously).
-The usual sites for self-administration are your stomach area (but at least 2 inches [5cm] away from your belly button), the back of your upper arm, or your upper thigh.
+- When Plegridy is administered just under the skin (subcutaneously). the usual sites for self-administration are the stomach area (at least 2 inches [5cm] away from your belly button), upper thigh, or the back of your upper arm if somebody else is giving it to you.
 You should rotate sites for each injection (do not use the same site twice in a row) and you should not inject Plegridy where the skin is bruised, discolored, red, infected, or if there is a rash on the skin.
 See your doctor if the skin where you injected the Plegridy does not heal normally.
 If you are experiencing a lot of injection site reactions, talk to your doctor about IM Plegridy.